Messages from the President and the Vice Presidents

 In this way, Meiji Gakuin University is using its strengths as a university to prepare students to contribute to society in the spirit of “Do for Others.”

-Vice President(Professor, Faculty of Letters)
+Vice President(Professor, Faculty of International Studies)

 Azumi Tsuge